losandes/hilaryjs/README.md

 We'll start with the alert notifier:

 > Modules need to export a `name` and a `factory` at a minimum.
-Checkout [Registering Modules](https://github.com/losandes/hilaryjs/wiki/Registering-Modules) for more detailed instructions.
+Checkout Checkout [Registering Modules](docs/Getting-Started---With-the-Browser.md#registering-modules) for more detailed instructions.
 When using a shim, like `module.exports`, the `scope` is also required.

 ```JavaScript
 // alertNotifier.js